iridakos/iridakos.github.io/_posts/2013-11-08-dont-give-up-on-ruby.markdown

 ---
 layout: post
 title:  "Learning Ruby - Don't give up"
-description: "These are some thoughts I wanted to share about my experience as a developer switching from Java to Ruby"
+description: "These are some thoughts I wanted to share about my experience as a developer switching from Java to Ruby."
 date:   2013-11-08 10:00:00 +0300
 preview: "About 5 months ago, I was asked to join a Ruby on Rails project.
 After a lot of thinking whether I should switch to a new language after programming in Java for about 8 years or not I decided to do so."
 category: "ruby"